onsip/sipjs.com/content/guides/server-configuration/freeswitch.md

 Firefox 34+ requires [SIP.js 0.6.4 or later](/download/) to interop with FreeSWITCH or Asterisk.

-FreeSWITCH has a wiki article on [WebRTC support](https://wiki.freeswitch.org/wiki/Webrtc).
+FreeSWITCH has a confluence article on [WebRTC support](https://freeswitch.org/confluence/display/FREESWITCH/WebRTC).